Nordix/hiredis-cluster/README.md

 which the client will handle, update its slotmap and resend the command to correct node.
 The reply will in this case arrive from the correct node.

+If a node is unreachable, for example if the command times out or if the connect times out, it can indicated that there has been a failover and the node is no longer part of the cluster.
+In this case, `redisClusterCommand` returns NULL and sets `err` and `errstr` on the cluster context, but additionally, hiredis cluster schedules a slotmap updated to be performed when the next command is sent.
+That means that if you try the same command again, there is a good chance the command will be sent to another node and the command can succeed.

 ### Sending multi-key commands

 Hiredis-cluster supports mget/mset/del multi-key commands.